Purchasing & Accounts Payable

 Fiscal Agent Services

-The University serves as fiscal agent for several government and local programs.
+The University serves as fiscal agent for certain programs.
 As fiscal agent, we receive the funds from the granting agency and manage the disbursement of these funds in coordination with the program coordinator.
-Information about these programs is located here.